RAshkettle/idiotcoder-blog/articles/defend.md

 image: "invaders/go-invaders.png"
 ---

-# Defend - Creating a Defenders remake in Golang
+# Defend - IN PROGRESS - Creating a Defenders remake in Golang

 Continuing in my love for all things retro gaming, we come to Defender.
 This was one of the first real action type games.
 As always, the code for this tutorial can be found [here](https://github.com/RAshkettle/Defend)
 Let's get started!